The product for this Over-the-Bed Art for Earthquake Areas post was gifted by Parabo Press. All thoughts and opinions are 100% my own.

 Here’s a little Before and After from my (now completely restyled) Master Bedroom:

 And then in the Twins’ Nursery, I was going for a bright and colorful, California theme, so I took two of my photographs – one of Mr. Rex, the Cabazon dinosaur near Palm Springs, and one of the giant concrete donut “signs” of Kindle’s Donuts in Los Angeles – and printed them with Parabo Press as Engineer Prints.
 We also spraypainted Parabo’s 48″ Wood Poster Rails bright pink and bright orange to hang the prints and really make them POP on the wall!
 I know I’ll have to take them down for a bit when the curious toddlers start standing up in their cribs and yank at things, but until then, I get to enjoy some colorful, large scale art in the room and not just stare at a blank wall.
 (Update: At 17 months old, I shortened the string and hung these two up about 3 inches higher on the wall and we’re still going.
 Fingers crossed I get a few more months before I have to take them down.)

 And what’s great is that if I ever get tired of a particular photo or print, I can always just order a new one and easily swap out the art for an inexpensive new look in the room!
 Color Engineer Prints start at just $25 for the first print and then $15 for a second print on the same order.
 If you’re ready to purchase one, use the Parabo Press Coupon Code “UAOBXC” at checkout for $10 off your first order!

 And, if you live in Earthquake Country, I have two more tips for you:

-- Store some easy slip-on shoes right under your bed so you can find them and put them on quickly and easily in case of a large earthquake and not cut your feet on any glass.
+- Store some easy slip-ons right under your bed so you can find them and put them on quickly and easily in case of a large earthquake and not cut your feet on any broken glass.

 Do you live in Earthquake Country?
 What’s hanging over your bed?
 Let me know in a comment below.